Forrest Fenn's Treasure Hunt

 - Forrest spent years writing the poem and has said that he felt like an architect while writing it.
 He claims that each word and the punctuation throughout his poem was intentionally placed

 This is a list of things that Forrest Fenn has talked about either in his books, forums, during interviews or otherwise.
+Some of the following are quotes by Forrest.
 Some of these may mean nothing at all or they may help someone to find Forrest's hidden treasure.
 All of his stories, or the things he likes to talk about, are interesting nonetheless.

 Forrest has said that his favorite color is blue.
 He states this in his newest memoir Once Upon a While.